TheDuckFrederik/Inetum_2024-2025/QS/QS.md

 ## Presentation

  The first QS task has been a presentation to explain to our boss what is testing.
 Here is a link to the [[QS Presentation (Rev 1)]] then he gave us the task to make it more technical to present it to the QS Manager of Cat.
 So we made the [[QS Presentation (Rev 2)]] and adapted and rewrote some paragraphs.
+Ended up adding in even more content.

 ## Formation

-To get us on our feet, especially since we don't all go to the same school/classes, they assigned us a few courses over at [[OpenWebinars]],
+To get us on our feet, especially since we don't all go to the same school/classes, they assigned us a few courses over at [[OpenWebinars]], #finish

 ## [[Theory]]